-The outsourcing of production entails risks of production interruption and unexpected costs our market beyond the luxury vehicle segment.
-The shift of the 1st generation production for North American and Asian platforms to a supplier plant in Chihuahua, Mexico and the 2nd generation of production in Shanghai, China entail risk of production interruption and unexpected costs due to the extended logistics.
+The outsourcing of production entails risks of production interruption and unexpected costs

+Through 2002, we had been engaged in manufacturing in California for three years, producing moderate quantities of product.
+We have completed the outsourcing of production to lower-cost countries in order to be price competitive and expand our market beyond the luxury vehicle segment.
+The shift of the 1st generation production for North American and Asian platforms to a supplier plant in Chihuahua, Mexico and the 2nd generation of production to a supplier plant in Shanghai, China entails risk of production interruption and unexpected costs due to the extended logistics.